llamaxyz/llama/docs/actions.md

 ## Key Concepts

-- [Core](https://github.com/llamaxyz/llama/blob/main/src/LlamaCore.sol): Manages the action process from creation to execution.
+- [`LlamaCore`](https://github.com/llamaxyz/llama/blob/main/src/LlamaCore.sol): Manages the action process from creation to execution.
   - Actions: Proposals made by policyholders to execute onchain transactions.
   - Strategies: A contract that holds all of the logic to determine the rules and state of an action.
 For example, strategies determine whether or not an action is approved/disapproved, canceled, or able to be executed.
 They also determine details around who is allowed to cast approvals/disapprovals.
   - Guards: Guards enable custom safety checks and logic to run at action creation, and pre and post action execution.
 Guards can also be used to add arbitrary logic such as spending limits or calldata permissioning.
-  - Scripts: Contracts that are delegate called from the Executor instead of called.
+  - Scripts: Contracts that are delegatecalled from the Executor instead of called.
 Scripts can be used to batch calls together for extended functionality.
-- [Policy](https://github.com/llamaxyz/llama/blob/main/src/LlamaPolicy.sol): An ERC721 contract where each token is non-transferable, functions as the respective policy for a given policyholder, and has roles assigned to `create`, `approve` and `disapprove` actions.
+- [`LlamaPolicy`](https://github.com/llamaxyz/llama/blob/main/src/LlamaPolicy.sol): An ERC721 contract where each token is non-transferable, and defines the roles permissions held by the policyholder.
+Roles can be permissioned to `create`, `approve` and `disapprove` actions.
   - Policies: Non-transferable NFTs encoded with roles and permission IDs for an individual Llama instance.
   - Roles: A signifier that is used to permission action creation, approval, and disapproval.
 Any role can be given to one or more policyholders.
   - Permission IDs: A unique identifier that can be assigned to roles to enable action creation.
 Permission IDs are represented as a hash of the target contract, function selector, and strategy contract.
 Actions cannot be created unless a policyholder holds a role with the correct permission.
-- [Executor](https://github.com/llamaxyz/llama/blob/main/src/LlamaExecutor.sol): The single exit point of a Llama instance.
+- [`LlamaExecutor`](https://github.com/llamaxyz/llama/blob/main/src/LlamaExecutor.sol): The single exit point of a Llama instance.
 All actions that are executed will be sent from the Llama executor.
 This is the address that should be the `owner` or other privileged role in a system controlled by the llama instance
-- Llama Instance: The unique core / policy / executor addresses for a deployment
+- Llama Instance: The unique `LlamaCore, `LlamaPolicy`, and `LlamaExecutor` addresses for a deployment

 ## Action State

 ![Action State Diagram](https://github.com/llamaxyz/llama/blob/main/diagrams/llama-action-state-machine.png)

-Action state consists of seven unique states and is represented by the following enum:
+At any time an action is in one of seven states, represented by the following enum:

 ```solidity
 enum ActionState {